 FORCE's marine mammal observation program in 2019 includes observations made during biweekly shoreline surveys, stationary observations at the FORCE Visitor Centre, and marinebased observations during marine operations.
 All observations and sightings are recorded, along with weather data, tide state, and other environmental data.
 Any marine mammal observations are shared with SMRU Consulting to support validation efforts of PAM activities.

-FORCE will also continue to explore the utility of using an Unmanned Aerial Vehicle for collecting observational data along the shoreline and over the FORCE site using transects by programming GPS waypoints in the UAV to standardize the flight paths.
-In recent months a number of FORCE staff including Science Director, Dan Hasselman, Facility Manager Sandra Currie, and Ocean Technologists Ray Pieroway, Tyler Boucher, Jessica Douglas, and Megan Elliott received training to operate a UAV, and are in the process of developing a study design to assess the relative utility of UAV-based versus walking-based observational surveys in summer 2019.
+FORCE will also continue to explore the utility of using an Unmanned Aerial Vehicle (UAV) for collecting observational data along the shoreline and over the FORCE site using transects by programming GPS waypoints in the UAV to standardize the flight paths.
+In recent months a number of FORCE staff including Science Director Dan Hasselman, Facility Manager Sandra Currie, and Ocean Technologists Ray Pieroway, Tyler Boucher, Jessica Douglas, and Megan Elliott received training to operate a UAV.
+Recent changes to Transport Canada's regulations for Remotely Piloted Aircraft Systems (RPAS) necessitated FORCE staff acquiring UAV pilot certification by successfully passing the 2019 Canadian Drone Pilot Basic Operations Examination.
+Several trained staff have now acquired this certification and are licensed to safely operate a drone at the FORCE site.
+To assess the relative utility of a UAV-based versus walking-based observational survey, FORCE recently developed and conducted a study using a series of objects randomly distributed along the FORCE beach.
+This assessment revealed that the UAV performed as well as a walking-based observational survey, but requires less time and human resource to achieve.
 FORCE also hosts a public reporting tool that allows members of the public to report observations of marine life: mmo.fundyforce.ca